 - Put the butter and powdered sugar in the bowl of a standing mixer fitted with the paddle attachment.
 Beat on low speed just to combine, then on medium speed until light and fluffy, about 4 minutes.

 - Add the egg, heavy cream, and extracts and beat on medium speed for 1-2 minutes longer, until completely incorporated.

 - In a separate bowl, stir together the flour and salt.
 Add to the mixing bowl and beat on low speed just until incorporated. *If coloring the dough, add the food coloring now, beating on low until the dough is the desired color.

-- Fit a pastry bag with a large star tip and fill the bag with cookie dough.
+- Fit a pastry bag with a large star tip and fill the bag with cookie dough – OR, add dough to a cookie press.
 Using the circles as a guide, pipe “wreaths” onto the parchment covered baking sheet.
 Decorate with sprinkles, candies, or decorative sugar if desired.

-- Bake the cookies for 10-16 minutes, until the cookies along the edge of the cookie sheet are just barely beginning to brown at the edges.
+- Bake the cookies for 10-16 minutes (depending on their size), until the cookies along the edge of the cookie sheet are just barely beginning to brown at the edges.
 Remover the cookies sheet from the oven and set on a wire rack.
-Allow the cookies to cool completely on the cookie sheet. (*The wide range of bake time is to accommodate whatever size wreaths you happen to be baking.)
+Allow the cookies to cool completely on the cookie sheet.

 © Of Batter and Dough.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
 Some of the links above are affiliate links, which pay me a small commission for my referral at no extra cost to you!
 Thank you for supporting Of Batter and Dough.